What’s New at Liberty Mountain?

 Alpine Room Renovation

-The Alpine Room is getting a facelift!
-Following a leaky roof this past season, we are replacing the roof and ceiling and updating the interior.
-New paint, carpets, and blackout shades will bring the style more inline with the Highland Lodge.
-Wedding and Conference guests will find the modern look more appealing to host their special events, and our skiiers and snowboarders will enjoy the updated room as they eat at the Alpine Market.
+The Alpine Room got a facelift!
+Following a leaky roof this past season, we replaced the roof and ceiling and updated the interior.
+New paint, carpets, and blackout shades brought the style more in-line with the Highland Lodge.
+Wedding and Conference guests will find the modern look more appealing to host their special events, and our skiers and snowboarders will enjoy the updated room as they eat at the Alpine Market.

 Carroll Valley Bunker Restoration

-To address drainage issues, we are restoring every sand trap on the golf course.
+To address drainage issues, we restored every sand trap on the golf course.
 This includes digging out the old sand, installing new drainage lines, and bringing in fresh sand and grass.
-Golf can continue to be played for the duration of the project.

 Dipsy Doodle Snowmaking Pipe Installation